Overview ↑ Back to top

 Geocoding Setup ↑ Back to top

-You can setup geocoding to show where your pickup locations are in relation to the customer’s billing address, which makes it easier for them to choose the best location.
+You can setup geocoding to sort your pickup locations list in relation to the customer’s current location (using geoIP), which makes it easier for them to choose the best location.
 This is not required to use the plugin, but may be valuable for stores with multiple pickup locations.

 Follow the steps below to setup geocoding: